edookagola/Scripts/README.md

 [-] Mac File Search.sh - Searches the MacOS Host for file(s) that match the provided Name and Hash.
+[-] Windows File Search.ps1 - Searches the Windows Host for file(s) that match the provided Name and Hash.